wesllhey/calc/README.md

 > 4
 ```

-If you find some errors, plaese open an issue!
+If you find some errors, please open an issue!